-We will provide eligible households with up to $10,000 for the needed home adaptations.
-If you live on-reserve in northern or remote areas, the maximum amount may be increased by 25%.
+We will provide eligible owners with up to $10,000 for the needed home adaptations.
+If the property is on-reserve in northern or remote areas, the maximum amount may be increased by 25%.

 This is a forgivable loan, which means it doesn’t have to be repaid as long as you meet certain conditions.
-In this case, you must live in the home for at least 6 months after the work is complete.
+In this case, the senior occupant must live in the home for at least 6 months after the work is complete.
 Otherwise, the loan will have to be paid back.